Assasinphoenix/pyqt5-tutorial/introduction.rst

 =======
 License
 =======
 This tutorial, and associated examples are released under a Public Domain licence.
-If you jurisdiction does not permit or recognise the Public Domain, it is considered released under a Creative Commons Zero licence.
+If you jurisdiction does not permit or recognise the Public Domain, it is considered released under a Creative Commons Zero 1.0 Universal licence.

 ==========
 Versioning